 155 Caudill, CB# 3050

-The basics of data acquisition and hardware interfacing using LabVIEW graphical programming.
-This software is an excellent tool that enables your computer to communicate with the instruments in your lab.
-LabView can also further process and display the data from these instruments.
-This course is taught in an abbreviated session (May 26 – June 4), 9AM – Noon daily.
+Learn how your computer can interact with sensors or instruments using LabVIEW graphical programming.
+This software also makes it easy to develop a professional and sophisticated user interface.
+Programming experience is helpful but not necessary.
+This course is taught in an abbreviated session (May 25 – June 4, 2021), 1PM – 3PM daily.
 Students will be required to have a copy of LabView software on their laptops before the beginning of the course.
 This software is available free through a UNC software license.
 More information about this software will be provided to students before the course begins.
 This course is graded on a pass/fail basis.
 IN-PERSON AND REMOTE LEARNERS.